-For sustainable development and emission reduction of carbon oxides, solid oxide fuel cells (SOFCs) are investigated as novel generation systems of electric powers with high efficiencies in energy conversion circulations.
-Yttria stabilized zirconia (YSZ) with high ion conductivities for incident oxygen is a widely adopted material for solid electrolyte anodes as the SOFC components [1].
-Recently, porous network structures were introduced into YSZ electrodes in micrometer or nanometer sizes to increase surface areas of reaction interfaces and gap volumes of stream paths.
-In this investigation, solid electrolyte dendrites composed of YSZ spatial lattice structures with various coordination numbers were fabricated successfully by using micro patterning stereolithography and nanoparticle sintering techniques.
-In these dendrite structures, stress distributions and fluid flows were simulated and visualized by using a finite element methods.
-New computer aided design, manufacture and evaluation (CAD/CAM/CAE) have been investigated to create micro components of various ceramic materials in our investigation group [2,3].
+For sustainable development and reduction of carbon dioxide emissions, solid oxide fuel cells (SOFCs) are investigated as novel generation systems of electric power with high efficiencies.
+Yttria stabilized zirconia (YSZ) with high ion conductivities for incident oxygen is widely adopted material for solid electrolyte anodes in the SOFC components [1].
+Recently, porous network structures were introduced into YSZ electrodes in micrometer or nanometer sizes to increase the surface areas of the reaction interfaces.
+In this investigation, solid electrolyte dendrites composed of YSZ spatial lattice structures with various coordination numbers were fabricated successfully by using micro pattern stereolithography and nanoparticle sintering techniques.
+In these dendrite structures, stress distributions and fluid flows were simulated and visualized by using finite element methods.
+These new computer aided design, manufacture and evaluation (CAD/CAM/CAE) have been investigated to create micro components of various ceramic materials [2,3].

 Novel electromagnetic devices were created.
 Photonic crystals with periodic arrangements of dielectric media can reflect the electromagnetic wave perfectly and can exhibit forbidden gaps in transmission spectra through Bragg diffraction [4,5].
 Through introductions of air cavities into the periodic lattices, the electromagnetic waves having specific wavelengths can resonate with structural defects, and localized modes of transmission peaks appear in the photonic band gap.
-Such localization functions of electromagnetic waves can be applied to various devices, for example resonators, waveguides, and antennas.
+Such localization function of electromagnetic waves can be applied to various devices, for example resonators, waveguides, and antennas.
 The photonic crystals with a diamond structure composed of alumina lattices were fabricated by using the micro patterning stereolithography.
-The artificial crystals can reflect the electromagnetic waves perfectly and prohibit the propagations for all directions in the terahertz frequency range.
-The twinned diamond lattice structures including plane defects were created to resonate with the terahertz waves and localize the electromagnetic energies for directional emissions.
+The artificial crystals can reflect the electromagnetic waves perfectly and prohibit the propagations for all directions in terahertz frequency range.
+The twinned diamond lattice structures including the plane defect were created to resonate with the terahertz waves and localize the electromagnetic energies for directional emissions.
 The terahertz waves are expected to detect micro cracks in material surfaces and structural defects in electric circuits by fine wave interferences, and to analyze cancer cells in human skins and toxic bacteria in natural foods through the higher frequency excitations.
-The electromagnetic

-Transactions of JWRI is published by Joining and Welding Research Institute, Osaka University, Ibaraki, Osaka 567-0047, Japan wave transmissions were measured by using terahertz wave spectroscopy.
+The electromagnetic wave transmissions were measured by using a terahertz wave spectroscopy.
 The resonation and diffraction behaviors were visualized and analyzed by a transmission line modeling method of a finite difference time domain simulations.